Aksuat (lake)

-Aksuat (Ақсуат; Аксуат) is a brackish lake in the Kostanay Region, Kazakhstan.
+Aksuat (Ақсуат; Аксуат) is a brackish lake in Nauyrzym District, Kostanay Region, Kazakhstan.

 Aksuat is a steppe lake of the central sector of the Turgay Basin in Nauyrzym District, Kostanay Region.
 Now uninhabited Naurzum village is located near the lake and the Naurzum Nature Reserve protected area is named after it.
 Karamendy, the administrative center of the district, is located about 30 km to the northwest and Shili village 15 km to the northeast of the northern end of the lake.

 Geography

 Aksuat is an endorheic lake lying in the Ishim river valley, between Zharman lake to the north and Sarykopa farther to the south.
 It is a shallow and elongated lake system, stretching roughly from SSW to NNE and consisting of two main lakes, the Small Aksuat and the Big Aksuat which are connected by a 700 m long channel.
 The Karasu river flows into the lake from the southwest.
 In years of heavy snowfall the lake may reach a surface area of 220 sqkm in the spring, but during the dry season in the summer the lake usually splits into a number of smaller, very shallow lakes.
 In years of drought Aksuat may dry completely up.

 The lake freezes in November and its ice begins to melt in April.
 The banks are indented and the bottom of the lake is muddy.
 The water has a high concentration of minerals.